dotnet/BenchmarkDotNet/docs/articles/features/disassembler.md

 The configuration options available from code level are:

+* `maxDepth`: Includes called methods to given level.
+1 by default, indexed from 1.
+To print just the benchmark set it to 0.
+This option is also available from the console arguments level `--disasmDepth`.
-* `printIL`: IL will be printed.
+* `printSource`: C#|F#|VB source code will be printed.
 False by default.
-* `printAsm`: ASM will be printed.
+* `printInstructionAddresses`: Print instruction addresses.
+False by default.
+* `exportGithubMarkdown`: Exports to GitHub markdown.
 True by default.
-* `printSource`: C# source code will be printed.
+* `exportHtml`: Exports to HTML with clickable links.
 False by default.
-* `printPrologAndEpilog`: ASM for prolog and epilog will be printed.
+* `exportCombinedDisassemblyReport`: Exports all benchmarks to a single HTML report.
+Makes it easy to compare different runtimes or methods (each becomes a column in HTML table).
+* `exportDiff`: Exports a diff.
 False by default.
-* `recursiveDepth`: Includes called methods to given level.
-1 by default, indexed from 1.
-To print just benchmark set to 0.
-This option is also available from the console arguments level `--disasmDepth`.

 ### Requirements